changl21/ECE445/Notebooks/Gao Gao/README.md

 ## 3rd Week

 # 3/11
+Assume the lecturer speaks 4 words per second (the normal speaking speed should be 2 – 3 words per second).
+Each letter consumes 7 bits of resource during transmission, and we assume each word has 8 letters on average (which should normally be 6).
+Hence, the transmission speed requirement is:
+$$ Speed = 4 word/s * 8 letter/word * 7 bit/letter = 224 b/s $$
+The speed is lower to the UART ports.

 We decided to use Arduino test our functionality.
 Though the demo stage may be fairly different from the our actual PCB, we still need to make proposal is reasonbale.
 We connected the Raspberry Pi's TX and RX to Arduino's RX and TX.
 Nothing was received or transmitted.
 A potential reason could be Arduino's logic level is inconsistent with Raspberry Pi's.
 Arduino's is 5V and Pi's is 3.3V.
 However, it does not make sense there is nothing transmitted or received.
 We used an oscilloscope to visualize the voltage level of Pi's TX, and the TX remains at 0V.
 We concerned that we might just burnd Pi's UART.

 ![Arduino Uno R3](arduino_uno_r3.png)